fairxio/protocol/glossary.md

 A FairX Node is an electronic service which responds to messages sent to it, or retrieved from it, according to the W3C's [Decentralized Web Node Specification](https://identity.foundation/decentralized-web-node/spec/), alongside with FairX's extensions by way of its [FairX Decentralized Web Node Messages](https://github.com/fairxio/protocol/tree/main/did/messages).

+## FairX Participant <a name="fairx-protocol-glossary-fairx-participant"></a>

+A FairX Participant is a [DID Subject](https://www.w3.org/TR/did-core/#did-subject) that is participating in a FairX Session with 1 or more other Participants.

 ## FairX Service <a name="fairx-protocol-glossary-fairx-service"></a>

 A FairX Service is an endpoint on a FairX Node, or an entire Node, which serves a specific purpose for the FairX Protocol.

+## FairX Session <a name="fairx-protocol-glossary-fairx-session"></a>

+A FairX Session defines a list of Participants (expressed by their DID URLs), a list of Session Executables and their IPFS URLs, metadata, and other configuration.
+A Session object must be signed by each of the Participants in order to be considered a valid Active Session.

+Sessions may have the following states, depending on its stage in the messaging flow:

+- **Proposed** (Sessions have been posted to at least 1 participant node, but not enough signatures have been obtained)
+- **Active** (Sessions have been posted to all participant nodes, and all signatures have been obtained)

 # FairX Services <a name="fairx-protocol-glossary-fairx-services"></a>